keycloakify/keycloakify/README.md

 create you own version of the [`<KcApp />`](https://github.com/garronej/keycloakify/blob/develop/src/lib/components/KcApp.tsx).
 Copy/past some of [the components](https://github.com/garronej/keycloakify/tree/develop/src/lib/components) provided by this module and start hacking around.

+You can find an example of a fancy customization [here](https://github.com/InseeFrLab/onyxia-ui/tree/master/src/app/components/KcApp).
 ### Hot reload

 By default, in order to see your changes you will have to wait for